-Benefits Performance Standard Performance Indicator Monitoring & Evaluation Assure that hatchery operations support Columbia River fish Mgt.
-Plan (US v Oregon) , production and harvest objectives Contribute to a meaningful harvest for sport, tribal and commercial fisheries.
+Benefits Performance Standard Performance Indicator Monitoring & Evaluation Assure that hatchery operations support Columbia River Fish Mgt.
+Plan (US v Oregon), production and harvest objectives Contribute to a meaningful harvest for sport, tribal and commercial fisheries.
 Maintain a combined average annual harvest (ocean, Columbia River, and Klickitat basin) of approximately 14,000 coho.
 Survival and contribution to fisheries will be estimated for each brood year released.
 Work with co-managers to manage adult fish returning in excess of broodstock need.
 Smolt-to-Adult Survival (SAR) Achieve an SAR of 2% to the Klickitat River Subbasin.
 SAR will be determined by counting tagged fish recovered at traps, broodstock collection facilities, sport and tribal fisheries and on the spawning grounds.
-Adult Straying Stray rate of less than 5% Regional M&E efforts will be used to track the number and capture location of Klickitat River- origin fish Maintain outreach to enhance public understanding, participation and support of YN hatchery programs Provide information about agency programs to internal and external audiences.
+Adult Straying Stray rate of less than 5% of the recipient population Klickitat coho salmon Regional M&E efforts will be used to track the number and capture location of Klickitat River released fish Maintain outreach to enhance public understanding, participation and support of YN hatchery programs Provide information about agency programs to internal and external audiences.
 For example, local schools and special interest groups tour the facility to better understand hatchery operations.
 Off-station efforts may include festivals, classroom participation, stream adoptions and fairs.
 Evaluate use and/or exposure of program materials and exhibits as they help support goals of the information and education program.
 Record on-station organized education and outreach events.
 Program contributes to fulfilling tribal trust responsibility mandates and treaty rights Follow pertinent laws, agreements, policies, and executive and judicial orders on consultation and coordination with Native American tribal governments Participate in annual coordination meetings between the co-managers to identify and report on issues of interest, coordinate management, and review programs (FBD process).
 Implement measures for broodstock management to maintain integrity and genetic diversity.
-Attempt to collect 750 adults from throughout the spawning run in proportion to timing, age and sex composition of return Annual run timing, age and sex composition, and return timing data are collected.
-Adhere to WDFW spawning guidelines.
 Maintain effective population size.
+WDFW through the Washougal HGMP will collect sufficient number of adults to support the 1,000,000 pre-smolt transfer to WAF.
+Annual run timing, age and sex composition, and return timing data are collected.
 Adhere to WDFW spawning guidelines.
 (Seidel 1983) Adhere to WDFW stock transfer guidelines during Phase 1.
-(WDFW 1991) Region-wide, groups are marked in a manner consistent with information needs and protocols to estimate impacts to natural and hatchery origin fish Use mass-mark (100% adipose-fin clip) for targeted fisheries with additional groups Ad+CWT (100,000 cwt) for evaluation purposes Returning fish are sampled throughout their return for length, sex,, and mark Maximize survival at all life stages using disease control and disease prevention techniques.
+(WDFW 1991) Region-wide, groups are marked in a manner consistent with information needs and protocols to estimate impacts to natural and hatchery origin fish Use mass-mark (100% adipose-fin clip) for targeted fisheries with additional groups Ad+CWT (100,000 cwt) for evaluation purposes Returning fish are sampled throughout their return (across all fisheries, Lyle Falls Adult Trap and on spawner surveys) for length, sex, and mark.
+Maximize survival at all life stages using disease control and disease prevention techniques.
 Prevent introduction, spread or amplification of fish pathogens.
 Follow Co- managers Fish Health Disease Policy (1998).
-Necropsies of fish to assess health, nutritional status, and culture conditions USFWS Fish Health Section inspect adult broodstock yearly for pathogens at Washougal Hatchery and monitor juvenile fish on a monthly basis to assess health and detect potential disease problems.
-As necessary, WDFW's Fish Health Section recommends remedial or preventative measures to prevent or treat disease, with administration of therapeutic and prophylactic treatments as deemed necessary A fish health database will be maintained to identify trends in fish health and disease and implement fish health management plans based on findings.
+Necropsies of fish to assess health, nutritional status, and culture conditions WDFW to inspect adult broodstock yearly for pathogens at Washougal Hatchery and monitor juvenile fish on a monthly basis to assess health and detect potential disease problems.
+As necessary, WDFW's Fish Health Section recommends remedial or preventative measures to prevent or treat disease, with administration of therapeutic and prophylactic treatments as deemed necessary.
+The US Fish & Wildlife Service pathologist through their ongoing Klickitat Hatchery Complex Fish Health Services Agreement with the Yakama Nation will assume responsibility for sampling at WAF prior to release.